libpag/ffavc/README.md

 ### Other platforms

-Just go the root directory of ffavc project, run:
+Go to the root directory of ffavc project, run:

 ```
 build_ffmpeg.sh